IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 * HIERARCHYID
 * SQL_VARIANT

+#### Limitations
+SqlTableDependency does not consider an empty string different from a string containing only spaces; example: '' and '   ' are considered eguals.
+This means that in there is case of update from '' to '  ' - and vice versa - this change it will not be notified.
+Same is true for NULL and empty string.

 #### Difference between SqlTableDependency and SqlDependency from ADO.NET
 Functionalities comparison between Microsoft ADO.NET SqlDependency and SqlTableDependency: